uc-cdis/BRH-documentation/docs/13-workspace_accounts.md

 #### Use BillingID to provision Direct Pay funds for the Workspace Account

 *Note 1: Before you request a workspace account through any persistent pay model (eg, Direct Pay, STRIDES), be sure to backup all data in your `/pd` for your workspace.
-Once your persistent pay model is funded, you will no longer have access to the `/pd` used during blanket billing. ([What’s a `/pd`?][pd link])*
+Once your persistent pay model is funded, you will no longer have access to the `/pd` used during trial access. ([What’s a `/pd`?][pd link])*

 *Note 2: It can take up to 12 business days to provision funds from a BillingID.*